 Certificates combine coursework and experiences to provide focus in a particular area.
-The Department of Communication offers certificates to COMM, TCMS and USLA-JRN majors as well as to interested students in other majors.
+The Department of Communication and Journalism offers certificates to COMM, TCMS, and JOUR majors as well as to interested students in other majors.
 Certificates appear on the certificate holder’s transcript.
-Please review the Certificate Policy.

 The Certificate in Communication Leadership and Conflict Management (CLCM) is open to all majors and develops communication leadership competence in interpersonal/group collaborative spheres and social/political arenas, to facilitate communication one on one in interpersonal interactions, across private and public boundaries and to mediate conflict in such diverse groups as families, work teams, political and religious groups and those engaged in geopolitical discord.
 The CLCM certificate prepares students for understanding the growth and impact of communication leadership and of conflict management, especially within the context of communication, and will serve undergraduate students well as they pursue diverse career options.

 The Certificate in Health Communication (CHC) is open to all majors and offers students skills that are increasingly valuable in careers related to health and medicine, as well as the media, public relations, and strategic communication.
 Health communication skills are applicable for a variety of health and medical career tasks including provider-patient consultations; the formative research, design, implementation, and assessment of public health communication campaigns; the development of strategic communication initiatives for health organizations and related products and services; as well as leadership in public and private sector health agendas.
 Health messaging reaches diverse audiences and includes the use of advocacy to influence policy, as well as mediating and shaping public conversations on health issues in interpersonal and mediated contexts.

 The Certificate in Social Media is open to only COMM, TCMS, and Journalism majors.
 It helps prepare students for a career in social media management.